htmlplus/element/README.md

 cd htmlplus-project
 ```

-To start your Element project, run:
+To start the project, run:

 ```bash
 # with npm